Mario Puzo: Personal life

+Puzo married a German woman, Erika Lina Broske, with whom he had five children.
+When Erika died of breast cancer at the age of 57 in 1978, her nurse, Carol Gino, became Puzo's companion.

+Legacy

 In popular culture

 In April 2022, Paramount+ began streaming The Offer, a 10-episode dramatic mini-series telling a fictionalized story of the making of The Godfather, including Puzo's decision to write the first book in what came to be a series.
 Patrick Gallo plays Puzo.
 Victoria Kelleher plays his wife, Erika.